papesgit/ChatHype/README.md

 1. **Enter Twitch VOD URL** to download chat logs and videos.
 2. **Adjust settings** (time intervals, emote tracking, etc.) to customize highlight detection.
-3. Directly open the Twitch VOD at highlights or at the selected timestamp ushing SHIFT+Left-Click
+3. **Open Twitch VODs** at highlights or at the selected timestamp ushing SHIFT+Left-Click
 4. **View chat activity graphs** and **export highlights** as CSV for later reference.